Hazel, willow, beef and storytelling from Bedfordshire

 Charcoal

-Prices, quantities and how to get some
+Prices, quantities and how to get hold of some

 We put our charcoal in a bag of standard volume that when full, weighs a bit more than 3kg.
 However, we don’t sell it by weight as its weight varies and we reckon our customers would like a bag that’s full rather than one that weighs exactly 3kg.